igroff/difftest-runner/README.md

 ### Things to Know

-difftest-runner is distribted (and installed) using npm.
-This isn't because it's javascript, or uses node, but because npm is easy to use and good at this 'package and distribute' thing.
+difftest-runner is distribted using npm.
+This isn't because it's javascript, or uses node because it's not and doesn't, but because npm is easy to use and good at this 'package and distribute' thing.

 There is a specific directory structure that difftest-runner uses, mostly you don't have to care and can just interact with this through the commands provided